information

 The Community Watershed Stewardship Program (CWSP) supports Portland community groups and residents who want to improve the health of Portland watersheds.
 Additional resources, such as case studies, insurance examples, and forms can be found here.

-The Community Watershed Stewardship Program provides funding for native plants that benefit water quality and the watershed.
-Gift certificates from Bosky Dell Native Nursery are available to community groups or individuals planning to improve community spaces.
-Applications accepted year-round.
+The Community Watershed Stewardship Program provides funding for native plants that provide environmental benefits.
+Vouchers from nurseries are available to community groups or individuals planning to improve community spaces.
+Applications are accepted year-round.

 Percent for Green grants help fund large-scale green infrastructure projects that benefit watershed health and the community.
 Learn more about how to apply on this page.

 Portland Harbor Community Grants support community-led projects and programs about the Portland Harbor Superfund.
-Grant requests may be up to $75,000.
-Applications are due by February 21, 2024.
+Grant requests may be up to $50,000.

 With Treebate, you can receive a one-time credit on your City of Portland sewer/stormwater/water utility bill for planting a tree in your yard or garden.
 Purchase, plant, and apply from September 1 through April 30 for a credit of up to $50 per tree.